ofyildirim/whatsapp-group-chat-to-excel/README.md

 # whatsapp-group-chat-analysis
-a repo for whatsapp group chat analysis
+a repo for creating a csv file from whatsapp group chat (regex only works for iPhone)